bitcraze/bitcraze-website/src/tutorials/loco-positioning-system.md

 * Place your Crazyflie 2.0 in the middle of the flying area.
 * Open the CF client and connect to the Crazyflie 2.0
+* If not already done, [configure](https://wiki.bitcraze.io/doc:crazyflie:client:pycfclient:index#firmware_configuration) the Crazyflie 2.0 in __2Mbit__ radio mode.
+This reduces interference with the UWB radio.
+If the configuration is changed a restart of the Crazyflie 2.0 is required.
 {% img open the crazyflie client; wide; /images/tutorials/getting_started_with_lps/open_the_crazyflie_client.PNG %}
 {% endsi_step %}